nomotom/linkjpc/README.md

 **_linkjpc_** has the following key features.

 - Allows combination of main modules to utilize string matching (between mentions and page titles), finding embedded links to the referred page, self-link estimation, link probability estimation based on statistics.
-- Each module can be combined with up to three types of filtering modules (called 'filtering' hereafter), which use attribute range (rule-based class estimation of candidate link pages), number of incoming links, and/or backlinks.
+- Each module can be combined with up to four types of filtering modules (called 'filtering' hereafter), which use attribute range (rule-based class estimation of candidate link pages), number of incoming links, and/or backlinks, and nil detection.
 - Heavy preprocessing.

 ## MODULES